MatAtBread/nodent/README.md

 The example timings are from Chrome v43 on Mac OSX.
 I get even wider results with Firefox, and dramatically wider results on mobiles (nodent ES7 mode is upto 10x faster than generators).

 The test is a simple set of nested loops calling async functions that don't do much.
 The purpose is to illustrate the overhead generated in the transpilation by each compiler.
 In reality, you'd be crazy to use async calls for everything, but very well advised to use them for I/O bound operations (network, disks, etc).
-In these cases, you can be reasonably certain that the overhead generated by the compilers would be small in comparison to the actually operation....but it's nice to know you're not wasting cycles, right?
+In these cases, you can be reasonably certain that the overhead generated by the compilers would be small in comparison to the actual operation....but it's nice to know you're not wasting cycles, right?
 For those who want to know why, the real reason is the use of generators (the suggested implementation in the ES7 async/await specification), which are inefficient natively (about 50% slower than using 'nodent-promises'), and even worse when transcompiled into ES5.

 Changelog
 ==========